 When germanium transistors were first invented in 1948, they were originally very low gain.
 Simply,

 Gain = Output / Input

 so if the input is low and output high, there is a lot of gain.
 Eventually someone came up with a circuit to maximize this gain, origianlly used for low gain tubes..
-When a guitar is plugged in to a fuzz, the signal is amplified so much that it sounds fuzzy (distorted).
+When a guitar is plugged in to a fuzz, the signal is amplified so much that it sounds fuzzy (distorted) because the signal gets so big, the transistors can't handle it.
 Lets look at this in detail.

 The general fuzz circuit consists of an input stage M1 and a cascaded transistor M2 (shown above).
 The circuit is basically an amplifier, which has a lot of gain so that the input signal is much higher (louder) than the output.
 The output of M2 is fed back to M1 which is called negative feedback and is in a shunt-series feedback configuration.
 Because the output is much higher due to the gain, it will cause the transistors used in the circuit to distort when the input guitar volume reaches a certain level.
 At first, M2 distorts but because the signal is fed back, M1 will cause distortion as well.